zachsully/dl/README.md

 ## Example Program

-Here is a program that constructs the stream of Fibonacci numbers and then gets the fourth element.
+`dl` programs are a series of data and codata declarations followed by a term to evaluate.
+To observe the final output, that term must be an integer or some data type.
+Here is a program that constructs the stream of Fibonacci numbers and then gets the fourth element:

 ```
 codata Stream a